cnurhd/cnurhd/src/pages/style-guide.md

 <div class="note"><strong>Note:</strong> Both of the features you used above are parts of the Document Object Model (DOM) API, which allows you to manipulate documents.</div>

 <div class="important"><strong>Important:</strong> In this article, try entering the example code lines into your JavaScript console to see what happens.
 For more details on JavaScript consoles, see Discover browser developer tools.</div>

+<div class="comment"><strong>Comment:</strong> In this article, the author's comment are inserted and the blue box is outlined around the paragraph.</div>